FliquePKG/FreePKGBuilder/README.md

 | Firmware 10.01–11.60         | ✅ Current target    |
 | Additional Firmware Versions | 🚧 Planned          |

-## 📖 Disclaimer

-Free PKG Builder is provided for **research, development, and homebrew purposes**.

-Only use the application with games and content that you legally own or have permission to use.
-The project does not provide copyrighted games, unauthorized game dumps, or pirated content.

 ## 🔮 More to Come